ideal-lab5/murmur/docs/murmur/docs/quick_start/browser.md

 ## Sequence Diagram

 The diagram below depicts the sequence of events and communication between each component of the system when authenticating with the API, creating a wallet, and executing calls.
-The reader should note that the murmur API does **not** sign calls and know anything about the chain, it is stateless and permisionless and its database has open read access.
+The reader should note that the Murmur API does **not** sign calls or know anything about the chain, it is permisionless and its database has open read access.

 ![sequence_diagram](../../assets/murmur_seq_diagram.drawio.png)